wiremock/wiremock/docs-v2/_docs/running-standalone.md

 [HTTPS configuration](/docs/configuration/#https-configuration)
 and [Running as a browser proxy](/docs/proxying#running-as-a-browser-proxy) for details.

+`--keystore-type`: The HTTPS trust store type.
+Usually JKS or PKCS12.

 `--truststore-password`: Optional password to the trust store.
 Defaults to "password" if not specified.